Dry Eye Syndrome

 Deficiency of tears

-One common cause of dry eye syndrome is an inability of the eyes to produce enough tears to keep them moist.
+One common cause of dry eye syndrome is an inability of the glands in the eyes to produce enough tears to keep them moist.
 Typical reasons for this include:

-- Medical conditions including diabetes, rheumatoid arthritis, scleroderma, lupus, Sjogren’s syndrome, thyroid disorders and vitamin A deficiency
+- Medical conditions including diabetes, rheumatoid arthritis, scleroderma, lupus, Sjögren syndrome, thyroid disorders and vitamin A deficiency

 - Certain medications including decongestants; antihistamines; hormone replacement therapy; antidepressants; medications used to treat high blood pressure, acne and Parkinson’s disease; as well as birth control drugs